duncanmeech/dom/README.md

 4. addClasses - add the space separated list of class names to the elements classList property.
 5. removeClass - opposite of above.
 6. classesConditional - add/remove classes according to the truthiness of the second parameter.
-7. clone - return a new DList instance containing a deep clone of each top level element.
+7. clone - return a new DOMArray instance containing a deep clone of each top level element.
 8. setStyles - one of the most useful ( equivalent to the JQuery method .css ).
 Given an object with various key/value pairs, apply them as style properties to the elements in the list e.g.